susmit31/obsidian/Quotes.md

 - Jealousy is the proof of love -> Dryden
 - Where ignorance is bliss, tis folly to be wise -> Thomas Gray
 - The paths of glory lead but to the grave -> Thomas Gray
+- I am one who loved not wisely but too well -> Othello